Taishoberius/rised-things/README.md

 $ adb connect Android.local
 ```

-Then you can run the project with AS
+Then you can run the project with AS.